 St. Margaret’s Summer Day Camp

 Clergy in Charge: The Rev. Theodora N. Brooks

 Hours of Operation: Monday-Friday 9.00 am-5.00 pm

-St. Margaret’s provides a diverse program of educational, recreational, and cultural activities to 40 children for seven weeks each summer.
-Serving primarily low-income Latino families, St. Margaret’s also offers benefits screening and health insurance information and application assistance.
+St. Margaret’s aims to provide educational, recreational, and cultural activities to 40 children for seven weeks each summer.
+Serving primarily low-income Latino families, St. Margaret’s also offers benefits screening.
+The program has been awarded a 2-year grant.

 St. Mary’s Summer Camp

 521 W 126 St, New York, NY 10027

 Clergy in Charge: The Rev. Mary L. Foulke